 Metal

-For outdoor metal, apply two coats of spray primer since the surface will be exposed to weather elements.
-The spray primer will prevent oxidization on the metal surface which can cause rust.
+Spray primer will prevent oxidization on the outdoor metal surface which can cause rust.

-For indoor metal surfaces, you need one layer of primer only.
-If the metal already contains compounds that prevent oxidization, you don’t need to apply a basecoat.
+If the metal already contains compounds that prevent oxidization, you don’t need to apply a base coat.

 Kitchen Cabinets

-You need two layers of thick primer on kitchen cabinets.
-This is because kitchen cabinets are usually exposed to moisture, steam, heat, and constant friction or handling.
-All of this can ruin the wood so it needs enough protection.
+You need two (2) thick primer coats over kitchen cabinets as they are exposed to moisture, steam, heat, and constant friction.

 MDF